programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

 Save and reload in the browser and you should see a webpage with nine differently coloured spheres (Figure 5).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-05.png" alt="Webpage with 9 spheres of different colours in a vertical line." caption="Figure 5.
 Webpage with nine differently coloured spheres." %}

 ### Adding the Information Panels and Map

 Now we will add some planes.
 We want the information panels to face the camera, and the default planes do this.
 However, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.

+'Math' is a JavaScript object, which has properties, including Math.PI (ie π, 3.141), and methods, including Math.random() (used later in the lesson).
+See the (mdn web docs)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math] for more properties and methods.
+Three.js uses radians for its rotational units.
+As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
+Rotation occurs in the counter-clockwise direction (when you are 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel faceing upwards.

 We will give the planes image ‘textures’ that contain text describing the individual artefacts.
 These textures are jpeg and png files and they all have pixels dimensions of 2<sup>n</sup> by 2<sup>n</sup>, eg 4096 × 2048.
 This helps with efficient rendering.
 Large image files will take longer to load and may not load at all.
+By default only one side (the 'front') of a panel is textured.
+Here the dimensions of the panels match the image texture dimensions, in situations where they do not, different options, including image tiling can be used.
 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
 There are [alternatives](https://threejs.org/docs/index.html#manual/en/introduction/Creating-text).

 Here we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
 We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
 Some panels will be declared within the init function, but we only do this for panels or objects that will never change.

 Textures need to be loaded by a 'TextureLoader'.